 i.
 Each member shall be issued one electronic card by the Sergeant at Arms to activate the voting console on his desk to operate the electronic voting system.
 That card may not be duplicated by the member nor may a duplicate be issued to a member.
 The card must not be left in the voting console at any time while the member is not within the outer doors of the Chamber.
 If a member loses his card, a replacement will be issued by the Sergeant at Arms at the member's expense.
 If a member is temporarily without his card while the House is in session, the Sergeant at Arms will provide a temporary card to that member at the member's request for that day only and that card may not be removed from the House Chamber.

-, further, that when the electronic roll call system is being used to record votes, the doors shall not be closed and members shall be permitted to vote as provided
+Provided, further, that when the electronic roll call system is being used to record votes, the doors shall not be closed and members shall be permitted to vote as provided in Rule 7.3.

 Last Updated: 11/17/10 5:28 PM